Anyon condensation and tensor categories: Introduction

 The condensed matter physics community has not fully embraced this connection yet.
-This delay is perhaps partially due to the abstractness of the language used by mathematicians.
-But perhaps more important reason is that it is unclear why these mathematical structures emerge naturally in physics.
-Through the influence of the works \cite{kas}\cite{kk}\cite{bsw}\cite{fsv}, recently, many physicists start to notice a possible link to mathematical literatures and expressed the willingness to understand these abstract structures in more physical way.
-The main goal of this paper is to provide a detailed explanation of how each ingredient of the complete mathematical structures emerge naturally from concrete and natural physical requirements in anyon condensation.
-We hope that this analysis can convince physicists that the tensor-categorical language, although abstract, is a powerful and efficient language for anyon condensation.
+This delay is partially due to the abstractness of the category theory.
+But perhaps more important reason is that it is unclear why these mathematical structures are demanded by physics.
+Through the influence of the works \cite{kas,kk,bsw,fsv}, recently, many physicists start to realize the relevance of some mathematical literatures and expressed the willingness to understand these abstract structures in more physical way.
+The main goal of this paper is to provide a detailed explanation of how each ingredient of the complete mathematical structures emerge naturally from concrete and natural physical requirements.
+We hope that this analysis can convince physicists that the tensor-categorical language, although abstract, is a powerful and necessary language for anyon condensation.

-In general, an anyon condensation is a very complicated physical process.
-The mathematical structure associated to it cannot be very trivial.
-Instead, it is very rich.
-This mathematical structure captures the universal structure in anyon condensation which is model independent.
-Working with examples sometimes does not shed enough lights on the underlining universal structure because a concrete example usually contains too many structures that might mislead us.
+An anyon condensation is a complicated physical process, to which the mathematical structure associated is highly non-trivial.
+This mathematical structure captures the universal and model-independent structures of anyon condensations.
+Working with examples does not always shed lights on the underlining universal structure because a concrete example usually contains too many accidental structures that are misleading.
 Ideally, we would like to take no more assumptions than what we absolutely need.
 This suggests us to take a {\bf bootstrap approach} towards anyon condensation.
-Namely, instead of studying concrete models directly, we start from an abstract setting in which only two abstract sets of data, i.e. two systems of anyons before and after the condensation, are given (see Figure\,\ref{fig:set-up}).
-We want to work out all the necessary relations between these two sets of data $\EC$ and $\ED$.
-We will show in details in Section\,\ref{sec:bs-1}-\ref{sec:bs-3} how these relations in terms of abstract tensor-categorical structures emerge from natural physical requirements.
+Namely, instead of studying concrete models directly, we start from an abstract setting in which only two MTC's $\EC$ and $\ED$, i.e. two systems of anyons before and after the condensation, are given (see Figure\,\ref{fig:set-up}).
+We want to work out all the necessary relations between $\EC$ and $\ED$.
+We show in details in Section\,\ref{sec:bs-1} how these relations in terms of abstract tensor-categorical structures emerge from natural physical requirements.
 The final result is summarized below (see Appendix for the definitions of various mathematical notions):